 The following table presents our summary financial and other data.
-The summary consolidated income statement data for the years ended December 31, 2017, 2018 and 2019 and the summary consolidated balance sheet data as of December 31, 2017, 2018 and 2019 set forth below (except for EBITDA data) has been derived from our audited consolidated financial statements for the years ended and as of December 31, 2018 and 2019, as audited by PricewaterhouseCoopers, our independent certified public accountants.
+The summary consolidated income statement data for the years ended December 31, 2017, 2018 and 2019 and the summary consolidated balance sheet data as of December 31, 2017, 2018 and 2019 set forth below (except for EBITDA data) have been derived from our audited consolidated financial statements for the years ended and as of December 31, 2018 and 2019, as audited by PricewaterhouseCoopers, Certified Public Accountants, Hong Kong, our independent auditor.
+The summary condensed consolidated income statement data for the six months ended June 30, 2019 and 2020 and the summary condensed consolidated statement of balance sheet data as of June 30, 2020 set forth below (except for EBITDA data), have been derived from our unaudited interim condensed consolidated financial information as of and for the six months ended 30 June, 2020, as reviewed by PricewaterhouseCoopers, Certified Public Accountants, Hong Kong, our independent auditor in accordance with Hong Kong Standard on Review Engagements 2410 "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" issued by the Hong Kong Institute of Certified Public Accountants (the "HKICPA").
 Our financial statements have been prepared and presented in accordance with HKFRS, which differ in certain respects from U.S. GAAP and generally accepted accounting principles in other jurisdictions.
 In particular, HKFRS 9 "Financial Instruments" ("HKFRS 9") and HKFRS 15 "Revenue from Contracts with Customers" ("HKFRS 15") have been adopted by the Group since January 1, 2018 without restating the financial statements for the year ended December 31, 2017.
 Therefore, the audited consolidated financial statements for the year ended December 31, 2018 are not comparable to the consolidated financial statements for the year ended December 31, 2017.
 The impact of the adoption is disclosed in Note 2 of the consolidated financial statements for the year ended December 31, 2018.
 The Group has adopted HKFRS 16 "Leases" ("HKFRS 16") from January 1, 2019, but has not restated comparatives for the 2018 reporting period, as permitted under the simplified transition approach in the standard.
 The reclassifications and adjustments arising from HKFRS 16 adoption are recognised in the opening balance sheet on January 1, 2019.
 Therefore, the audited consolidated financial statements for the year ended December 31, 2019 are not comparable to the consolidated financial statements for the year ended December 31, 2018.
 The impact of the adoption of HKFRS 16 is disclosed in Note 2 of the consolidated financial statements for the year ended December 31, 2019.
 The summary financial data below should be read in conjunction with our consolidated financial statements and the notes to those statements included elsewhere in this offering memorandum.
 Potential investors must exercise caution when using such data to evaluate our financial condition and results of operations.
 Historical results are not necessarily indicative of results that may be achieved in any future period.